draeder/primegen/README.md

 I didn't know how to program very well at the time, so my attempt to test the pseudocode I wrote down was a failure.
 For the record, I slept very little that night.

-I have since lost that pseudocode and forgot the details, but suddenly recalled parts of the methodoloty.
+I have since lost that pseudocode and forgot the details, but suddenly recalled parts of the methodology.
 Using pieces of that recollection plus a prime check and passing in previous primes, I have been successful at generating primes with this code.

 ## Contribution
 If you are a mathematician, it would be great to have your feedback and/or PR on this algorithm!